tokjun/ros2_igtl_bridge/README.md

     $ cd ~/dev_ws/
     $ rosdep install -i --from-path src --rosdistro foxy -y # Make sure to resolve dependency

-The ROS-IGTL-Bridge require VTK.
-You may install it using apt-get:

-    $ sudo apt-get install libvtk6-dev

 Then download the ros_igtl_bridge package from GitHub:

     $ cd ~/dev_ws/src